 The focal areas of Indo-German cooperation currently are:

-- Environment, Preservation, and Sustainable Use of Natural Resources;
+- Environment and Management of Natural Resources;

 - Sustainable Urban Development.